-For positions in job grades 2 through 10, the Appointing Authority will select the employee who is qualified to perform the work with the longest length of service in the work unit containing the vacancy.
-The Appointing Authority will make the selection from the appropriate applicants as set forth in Paragraph C of this section on the basis of ability to do the job and seniority within the appropriate work unit(s).
+For positions in job grades 2 through 10, the Employer will select the employee who is qualified to perform the work with the longest length of service in the work unit containing the vacancy.
+The Employer will make the selection from the appropriate applicants as set forth in Paragraph C of this section on the basis of ability to do the job and seniority within the appropriate work unit(s).

 The following procedure shall apply to promotions made pursuant to this Article for positions in job grades 11 and above which have not been excluded from this procedure under the provisions of Paragraph E of this Section.

-The following factors will be used by the Appointing Authority in determining his/her selection for a given vacancy:
+The following factors will be used by the Employer in determining his/her selection for a given vacancy:

 Ability to do the job.